 When you stop taking the substance, your body goes into detox mode with physical or physiological symptoms like shakes, tremors, cravings, nausea, or racing heart.

 Wanting a drink so badly you can’t concentrate on anything else.

 4. Spending a Great Deal of Time or Energy Using, Obtaining or Recovering

 Preoccupied with where do I get my next drink, and when can I get it.

 When your substance use is starting arguments or is a source of contention from parent/spouse/friend.

 For example, if you go to doctor and see that perhaps liver enzymes elevated, the doctor give advice to reduce or stop alcohol use...but you continue despite the consequences.

 These are the top 6 most frequently occurring symptoms.
 The National Institute on Alcohol Abuse and Alcoholism has a complete list of 11 criteria in their DSM.
 By itself, binge drinking 5 or more drinks within one time in 30 days might not be the sole criteria to determine if you have an alcohol problem, but it is a symptom.

+While addiction recovery can be challenging, it is achievable with the right resources and support.
 If you’re not sure if you’re binge drinking, or not sure if it’s under control, call us today to schedule an assessment.
-Care Addiction: (630) 402-0144